tarashdeepsingh/weatherInfoForPincode/README.md

 - Create an OpenWeather account: https://openweathermap.org/current
 - Login to your account and navigate to API keys.
 - Copy your API key

+### Update you mysql configurations in application.properties
+`
+spring.datasource.username=your mysql username
+spring.datasource.password=your mysql password
+`

 ## Project Directory Structure
 ``` bash